 When thinking about trademark registration options (in the context of what is most suitable for a business), it is useful to consider two points.
-First, whether the owner of the mark will be involved in creating, marketing, and/or selling of the product itself.
+First, whether the owner of the mark will be involved in creating, marketing, and/or selling the product itself.
 If any of these situations apply, then a certification mark is not an option.
-The second consideration focuses on whether there are aspects of your business that align well with what a certification mark represents.
+The second consideration focuses on whether aspects of your business align well with what a certification mark represents.
 Certification marks are suitable for businesses operating under any one of the following dynamics:

 Relationship between certification mark owners and licensees

 Owners of certification marks develop the standards used on specific products or services.
 Licensees are tasked with the other dimensions of bringing the product or service to market.
 These activities may include product manufacturing, distribution, sales, or performance of a service.
 While owners are not involved in product commercialization or service performance, they may have direct or indirect control over the quality of the product or service, through standard setting.
 It is this relationship that helps the certification mark owner to remain relevant players in product/service commercialization and in the maintenance of the mark on the trademark registry.
 If the owner has direct or indirect control over the use of the mark, its use by licensees (in association with the product or service for which it is registered), has the same effect as if the owner had used the mark in commerce.

 While monetizing certification marks may be relevant to rights holders, managing how these marks are used in commerce is also important.
 Two worthwhile points to consider pertain to, (i) who has control over the mark and (ii) whether changes in defined standards are amended on the trademark registry.